How many times have we stayed in Sultanahmet in Istanbul?

 Its original name was Church of the Saints Sergius and Bacchus.

 And, in a way, it’s a shame really that when it became a mosque in the 1500s, its name became Küçük Ayasofya Camii.

 Almost as if this building is a smaller, second best to the grander version just up the road.

 Because, according to more recent work by historians, despite both buildings being built in the 520s and 530s AD, it’s now thought that Küçük Ayasofya wasn’t built as a ‘practice run’ for Aya Sofya, as was originally thought.

-The building has been on UNESCO’s watch list for endangered monuments for a long time and is also one of the historic buildings that gives Istanbul it’s World Heritage status.
+The building has been on UNESCO’s watch list for endangered monuments for a long time.

 What you see today is whitewashed walls and warm blue intricate paintwork.

 If you come to Küçük Ayasofya Camii for mosaics or the distinctive blue Ottoman tiles that adorn other Istanbul mosques, you’re going to be disappointed.